Tenth Presbyterian Church

-Tenth Presbyterian Church is a congregation of approximately 1,600 members located in Center City, Philadelphia, Pennsylvania, United States.
+Tenth Presbyterian Church is a congregation located in Center City, Philadelphia, Pennsylvania, United States.
 Tenth is a part of the Presbyterian Church in America (PCA), a denomination in the Reformed (Calvinist) tradition.
 It is located at the southwest corner of 17th & Spruce Streets in Philadelphia's Rittenhouse Square neighborhood, in the southwestern quadrant of Center City.

 History

 Tenth Presbyterian Church, interior prior to 1893 remodeling.

 The original Tenth Presbyterian Church, founded in 1829 as a congregation part of the Presbyterian Church in the United States of America, was located on the northeast corner of 12th & Walnut Streets.
 It established a daughter church in 1855–1856 called the West Spruce Street Presbyterian Church on the southwest corner of 17th & Spruce Streets.
 The two churches worked together, with the ministers exchanging pulpits each week.
 Because of membership decline in the original Tenth Church caused by population shifts, the two churches merged in 1893 at the 17th & Spruce Streets location, taking the name of the older church (Tenth Presbyterian Church).

 West Spruce Street/Tenth Church was designed by architect John McArthur Jr., who was a member of the congregation.
 Its 250 ft tower-and-spire was the tallest structure in Philadelphia from 1856 to the erection of the tower of Philadelphia City Hall in 1894, also designed by McArthur.
 In 1893, architect Frank Miles Day was hired to perform major alterations to the church's exterior and interior decoration.
 The church's steeple with its 150-foot wooden spire was weakened due to structural decay of the timber frame, and was removed in 1912 due to fears that it would collapse.

 The Philadelphia Presbytery (PC-USA) was a conservative bastion during the fundamentalist-modernist controversy of the 1920s and 1930s, and Tenth Presbyterian was no exception.
 Under the influence of longtime pastor Donald Barnhouse (1927–1960), the congregation became the conservative Presbyterian church in Center City, and it has remained a conservative and evangelical congregation until this day.
 Under James Montgomery Boice (1968–2000), the congregation continued to be a center of conservative Reformed theology.
 Tenth membership continued to grow after World War II, and ministry efforts to college students gave the congregation a metropolitan focus.